The Patient Protection and Affordable Care Act (ACA)

 What They Are

-Health insurance exchanges are one-stop market places for the purchase of health insurance.
+Health insurance exchanges, more recently referred to as "marketplaces," are one-stop market places for the purchase of health insurance.
 As one of the mandates of the ACA, the exchanges will enable consumers and small businesses to choose a quality, affordable private health insurance plan that meets their individual needs.
 The exchanges will be user-friendly and may be accessed online, by phone, or at a physical location where citizens can compare health insurance plans, enroll in a plan, find out about available subsidies, and obtain customer support to access health insurance solutions and fulfill regulatory requirements.

 The framework for the mandate allows states flexibility so that the exchanges meet the needs of the individuals in each state, with federal grants provided to the states to assist with the set-up of the exchanges.
 The final rule, released by the U.S. Department of Health and Human Services (HHS) expanded the flexibility given to the states, allowing them to determine whether the exchange should be operated by a non-profit organization or a public agency, how to select health insurance plans that will be included for participation, and whether to partner with HHS for key functions.